 We embarked on our own fitting programme, which led to the first set of MRS parton distributions.
 Over the years, we and our collaborators developed new sets.
 These have been widely adopted, and are regarded as industry standards.
-The most recent set, Martin-Stirling-ThorneWatt (MSTW2008), is used extensively in LHC physics studies.
-In fact, the original MSTW2008 research publication (European Journal of Physics C63 (2009), pages 189 to 285) is the world's most highly cited post-2008 publication on particle physics.
+The most recent set, Martin-Stirling-Thorne-Watt (MSTW2008), is used extensively in LHC physics studies.
+In fact, the proton - (anti)proton cross sections collider energy, E (TeV)

+original MSTW2008 research publication (European Journal of Physics C63 (2009), pages 189 to 285) is the world's most highly cited post-2008 publication on particle physics.